awsdocs/aws-snowball-developer-guide/doc_source/manage-nfs.md

 You can configure your Snow Family device as an NFS file system and use your native file system to manage files on your device\.
 You can upload files from an on\-premises location to your device and then transfer the files to AWS or move them to other locations\.
 You can use the AWS OpsHub defaults to configure NFS automatically or you can configure it manually yourself\.

 **Note**
+Available storage space on the Snowcone device is not accurate until the NFS service is started\.
 You can provide CIDR blocks of IP ranges that are allowed to mount the NFS shares exposed by the device\.
 For example, `10.0.0.0/16`\.
 If you don't provide allowed CIDR blocks, all mount requests will be denied\.
 Be aware that data transferred through NFS is not encrypted in transit\.
 Other than the allowed hosts by CIDR blocks, your Snow Family device doesn't provide any authentication or authorization mechanism for the NFS shares\.